jinesh900/ToDoMVCTests/ReadMe.txt

 a.
 Open the project in IDE (e.g. Eclipse).
 b.
 Right click on testng.xml (under src/test/resources).
 c.
 Select Run As --> TestNG Suite.

+Note: A Screenshot will be taken if a test case failed.
+It will be placed in Screenshots folder at project directory.
+Make sure to have a directory called Screenshots.
+Screenshot will be renamed with epoch timestamp.
+Final scenario is intentioanlly failed to demo this.